sakib-rahman-bangladesh/libgdx-maturity/README.md

 # Philosophy
 Human can't predict the future!
-What is emergence truth now it may be failed soon.
-So, present what you did then what you know.
+What's emergence truth now it may be failed soon.
+Don't need to show excuse!
+Just, failure is only mine.
+Be always ready to take the greatest challenge ever you didn't face. **Show what u did then what u know.**
 #### Goal, Discipline, consistancy, plan ####

 Experience > Implementation > Imagination > Knowledge > Education